Durham special counsel investigation

+In December 2019 Justice Department Inspector General Michael Horowitz released his report on Crossfire Hurricane, finding the FBI had an "authorized purpose" to open the investigation and no "documentary or testimonial evidence that political bias or improper motivation influenced" the decision to do so.
+The report also identified 17 "significant errors or omissions" in the FBI's applications to the FISA court to monitor former Trump campaign advisor Carter Page.
+The report concluded those "fundamental" errors showed a failure of the FBI investigators, managers and supervisors, including senior officials.
+Attorney General Barr and Durham publicly disagreed with portions of Horowitz's findings, with Barr stating the investigation was launched on "the thinnest of suspicions."

+In January 2023, The New York Times reported that concerns had been raised about politicization of Durham's investigation, and that Barr and Durham had sought evidence to support claims the Clinton campaign had promoted the Trump-Russia narrative.
+These concerns were raised when Durham coined an unproven conspiracy theory he dubbed "Clinton plan intelligence".
+It alleges that Hillary Clinton approved a plan to falsely link Donald Trump to Russian election interference to distract from her email controversy.
+The theory was promoted by the Trump administration, based on Russian intelligence material and hacked emails described by journalists and investigators as likely Russian disinformation.

 After three-and-a-half-years, Durham indicted three men.
 One was an FBI lawyer who pleaded guilty to altering an email that was included in a June 2017 application for a surveillance warrant on a former Trump campaign aide; he was sentenced to probation.
 The other two men were tried and acquitted.
-In both trials, Durham alleged the defendants had deceived the FBI but did not allege the FBI acted improperly toward Trump.
-According to conservative lawyer Andrew C. McCarthy, the alleged deception was "only about the identity or status of people from whom they were getting information, not about the information itself."
+According to conservative lawyer Andrew C. McCarthy, Durham's prosecution only charged the defendants with lying "about the identity or status of people from whom they were getting information, not about the information itself."

-On May 15, 2023, Durham's final 306-page unclassified report was publicly released.
-Durham said there was inadequate predication to open a full investigation and that only an assessment or preliminary investigation should have been launched.
-The report concluded the FBI had shown confirmation bias and a "lack of analytical rigor" toward the information they received, especially information the FBI received from politically affiliated persons and entities.
-The report extensively discusses "Clinton Plan intelligence" stolen from Russian intelligence that alleged the Clinton campaign was involved in a plot against Trump, though Durham acknowledged it might be fabricated.
-Durham recommended that the FBI create "a position for an FBI agent or lawyer to provide oversight of politically sensitive investigations."
+On May 15, 2023, Durham's final 306-page unclassified report was publicly released by Attorney General Merrick Garland.
+Durham concluded the FBI opened a full investigation based on "raw, unanalyzed, and uncorroborated intelligence" when only a preliminary investigation or assessment was warranted, and that the bureau applied a different standard when evaluating concerns about the Clinton campaign.
+The report found senior FBI personnel displayed confirmation bias and "a serious lack of analytical rigor toward the information that they received, especially information received from politically affiliated persons and entities."
+Durham recommended enhanced oversight of politically sensitive investigations.